ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-bastion.md

 * Move commands to `/usr/local/bin` for ease of use.
 * Install Git to download the OpenShift installer.
 * Clone the installer repository to the bastion node.
-* Download and extract terraform to the `/usr/local/bin` directory for ease of use.
+* Download and extract Terraform to the `/usr/local/bin` directory for ease of use.

-These commands are used in the SSH session to the bastion node that has root privileges:
+These commands are used in the SSH session to the bastion node that has root privileges.
+Replace the x in 4.x with the current Red Hat OpenShift version, for example, 4.7.

 ```bash
 # Download unzip